parallelchain-io/parallelchain-docs/docs/user_guides/wallet_browser_extension/lockup_contract.md

 - xpll
 - lockup contract
 ---
+!!! note
+    This process is the same on Xperience Browser Extension as it is on ParallelChain Explorer.

 Your XPLL allocation might be subject to a **vesting schedule** that determines how many of your tokens are vested (unlocked) as time goes on.
 You need to first *register the lock-up contract of your allocation* to your account so you can *claim your unlocked tokens* in the future,

 !!! note